 What to consider when purchasing cloud-based legal matter management?

 You’re probably getting excited about the advantages of cloud computing.
 After all, who does want technology that’s more effective, efficient and affordable?
-However, before taking the plunge and investing in cloud computing, be sure to think about the following considerations:
+However, before taking the plunge and investing in cloud computing for lawyers, be sure to think about the following considerations:

 - Certain organizations have strict compliance requirements when it comes to information sharing, storage and security.
 For example, government and healthcare organizations might not allow certain types of cloud based legal software.
 Because of their highly sensitive information, they may worry about the security and privacy in the cloud.
 However, this issue is generally not a concern for most law firms.